 - Why is solving these problems important to customers/employers?

-- What one bad thing would happened if the problems went unresolved?
+- What one bad thing would happened if the problems (that Jamie solves) went unresolved?

 - Who (buyer persona, industry) might be struggling with these problems and seeking a solution to these problems?

 - When and where on her resume did she solve these problems?
 For what companies?